BenjaminRCooper/stratobooster/site/content/_index.md

         promote STEM throughout.
   heading: The StratoBooster Story
   intro: >-
     Andrew Dunn and Ben Massey are Aerospace Engineers from Teesside University.
+    They were project managers of a student project named TU2Space which spun out into StratoBooster
 ourTeam:
   - about: >-
       Andrew is a co-founder of StratoBooster Ltd and graduate with a 1st Class